-Average inventory turnover days was 161.1 days (2021: 175.0 days).
-Overall, the current ratio of the Group was 0.88 as at 31 December 2022 (2021: 0.83).
+Average inventory turnover days was approximately 165.2 days (2022: approximately 161.1 days).
+Overall, the current ratio of the Group was approximately 0.34 as at 31 December 2023 (2022: approximately 0.88).

-As at 31 December 2022, the gearing ratio was 89.1% (2021: 637.6%).
+As at 31 December 2023, the gearing ratio was approximately 109.4% (2022: approximately 89.1%).

-Gearing ratio is calculated based on total borrowings (i.e. bank borrowings, other payable classified as non-current portion and loans from related parties) less total cash and bank balances (including restricted bank balances) divided by total equity attributable to equity holders of the Company as at year-end date and expressed as a percentage.
+Gearing ratio is calculated based on total borrowings (i.e. certain other payable with interest-bearing classified as current and non-current portion and loans from and amounts due to related parties) less total cash and bank balances (including restricted bank balances) divided by total equity attributable to equity holders of the Company as at year-end date and expressed as a percentage.

-The Group's operations were mainly financed by internal resources including but not limited to existing cash and cash equivalents, cash flow from its operating activities, the net proceeds generated from the Listing, bank borrowings and loan from related parties.
+The Group's operations were mainly financed by internal resources including but not limited to existing cash and cash equivalents, cash flow from its operating activities, the net proceeds generated from the Listing and loans from and amounts due to related parties.
 The Board believes that the Group's liquidity needs will be satisfied.